LLLDaniel/lottery_manage_system-base-on-C-S-framework/README.md

 # 4. the login name and password of nottery is "nottery" and "1"

-# 5. the user name you can register one for youself
+# 5. the user acount you can register one for youself

 # 6. the *.bin file is essential when the first time execute the sever program